Google-Developer-Student-Clubs-TECB/Machine-Learning-Projects/README.md

 <div id="Open-Source-Program"></div>

-# This Project is a part of Hacktober Fest 2k23 Open Source Program
+# This Project is a part of Hacktober Fest 2k23

 <br>